mbudnek/google-home-hubitat-community/README.md

 - Locked Value: The value that the Locked/Unlocked attribute will report when the device is locked.
 Defaults to "locked".
 - Lock Command: A device command used to lock the device.
 Should not require any parameters.
 Maps to `lock` by default.
 - Lock Command: A device command used to unlock the device.
 Should not require any parameters.
 Maps to `unlock` by default.

+### Media State

+The Media State trait is used for reporting the current playback and activity state of a media device.
+Query command is unknown at the is time.
+The trait has the following configuration parameters:

+- Support Activity State: Should be set if this device can report the current activity state.
+Defaults to 'false'.
+- Support Playback State: Should be set if this device can report the current playback state.
+Defaults to 'false'.
+- Activity State Attribute: The device attribute used to query the current activity state of the device.
+Maps to the `activityState` attribute by default.
+- Playback State Attribute: The device attribute used to query the current playback state of the device.
+Maps to the `playbackState` attribute by default.

 ### On/Off